Written by Omar Sheppard

 CyberClan provides a realistic assessment of any given situation, options and risks.
 We guide our clients through the negotiation and educate them on what to expect during negotiation so that our clients can make the best and most informed decision to enable a good outcome.

-If you have experienced a ransom attack or would like advice regarding how we can help in the event of an attack on your organization, please contact us by filling in the form below:
+If you have experienced a ransom attack or would like advice regarding how we can help in the event of an attack on your organisation, please contact us by filling in the form below: